jpaulm/gofbp/README.md

 - `go test -run DoSelect -count=1`
 - `go test -run WriteToConsUsingNL -count=1`  (note the activated/deactivated messages)
 - `go test -run ForceDeadlock -count=1`

+**Note**: the last one is constructed differently so that it can "crash" without disrupting the flow of tests: the network definition is in fact in `testdata`, while the test itself contains the code to compile and run the test.

 - `go test -count=1` runs them all, including `ForceDeadlock` (as the first one)